glassflow/glassflow-examples/tutorials/aws-kinesis-dynamodb/README.md

 # Integrating AWS Kinesis Stream and DynamoDB with GlassFlow

-This tutorial demonstrates how to build an end-to-end serverless streaming data pipeline with GlassFlow, AWS Kinesis Stream, and AWS DynamoDB.
+This example project demonstrates how to build an end-to-end serverless streaming data pipeline with AWS Kinesis Stream, GlassFlow and AWS DynamoDB.

 ## Prerequisites